 And to know that you can burn up to 500 calories a day breastfeeding certainly makes it more appealing too.

 Since I had a c-section, I spent 3 nights and 4 full days in the hospital.
 I had a lactation consultant help me with the latching the first day and although I didn't really understand the technique for latching it seemed easy enough.
 Boy, was I wrong.
 By day two in the hospital, my nipples had blistered.
 Avery pulled her face away one morning and blood ran down her chin and I freaked out.
 A nurse brought me a nipple shield which helped a lot.
-Unfortunately, Avery kept losing weight and there seemed to be a tremendous pressure to give her formula.
-She just couldn't get enough milk through the shield.
+Unfortunately, Avery kept losing weight and there seemed to be a tremendous pressure to give her formula because she just couldn't get enough milk through the shield.

 I was terrified of "nipple confusion" and thought that maybe she would see how easy she got milk from the bottle and would decide she liked that better.